Mint-System/Odoo-Apps-Social/mail_channel_follow_model/tests/TEST_INSTRUCTIONS.rst

 Portal user:

-- Setup portal account for gemini.furniture39@example.com
+- Setup portal account for gemini_furniture@fake.geminifurniture.com
 - Login with portal account in private browser tab
-- Send a message "ping" as portal user to S00007
+- Send a message "ping" as portal user on S00007
-- As admin if message is in "sales" channel
+- As admin check if message is in "sales" channel

 Odoo bot:

-- Create a server action "Send message" for "sale.order"
+- Create a server action "Send message" on model "Server Action"
+- Select "Execute Code" and enter:

 ```python
 sale_order = env['sale.order'].search([('name', '=', 'S00007')])